-Dr. Ellen Posman (will participate in an National Endowment for the Humanities 2013 Summer Seminar on "Understanding Buddhism Through Its Classic Texts."
-The seminar will unite 16 national scholars to work through classical Buddhist texts and discuss their relevance today.
-She also will have access to extensive library resources on Buddhism for an individual research project.
-Dr. Posman's project will relate to Buddhism, gender and politics and will be used to enrich her courses.
+Dr. Ellen Posman participated in an National Endowment for the Humanities 2013 Summer Seminar on "Understanding Buddhism Through Its Classic Texts."
+The seminar united 16 national scholars who worked through classical Buddhist texts and discussed their relevance today.
+She also had access to extensive library resources on Buddhism for an individual research project.
+Dr. Posman's project related to Buddhism, gender and politics and will be used to enrich her courses.

 Our comprehensive program includes studies in spirituality, scripture, history, theology and ethics.
 Through our coursework, you'll gain a better understanding and appreciation of the rich diversity of religious traditions practiced around the world.
 In addition, we offer you a forum for assessing the values, teachings and presuppositions that have shaped your core beliefs as they relate to meaning and purpose.

 A career-focused discipline that prepares you for post-graduate or seminary studies as well as for workplace opportunities, religion builds skills in critical thinking and oral/written communication.
 In addition, it fosters intellectual curiosity, introspection and personal and spiritual development.

 Personal attention, faculty collaborations and interdisciplinary opportunities are at the forefront of our program.
 You'll have opportunities to supplement classroom studies with self-directed exploration, including internships, independent study projects and study abroad travel.

 An excellent companion field of study, religion is often chosen as a second major or minor.